Why Is My Poop Black? Top 10 Causes (& What To Do)

 10. Stomach or intestinal cancer

-Stomach or intestinal cancer can also lead to dark stools due to increased sensitivity and risk for bleeding in these organs.
+Stomach cancer or intestinal cancer can also lead to black poop due to increased sensitivity and risk for bleeding in these organs.

 What to do: Treatment for cancer, which is monitored by an oncologist, is aimed at destroying cancer cells and decreasing the risk for spreading.
 It may involve chemotherapy, radiation therapy and/or surgery.